Ulmus × hollandica 'Gaujardii': Pests and diseases

 Elms of the U. × hollandica group are susceptible to Dutch elm disease.

 Cultivation

 'Gaujardii' was produced at a rate of 30,000 trees per annum by 1930, though no specimens are known to survive.
-There was a specimen at Arnold Arboretum, Massachusetts, in the mid-20th century (see 'External links').
+There was a specimen at Arnold Arboretum, Massachusetts, in the mid-20th century.

 Putative specimen

 An old U. × hollandica with leaves (unusually for this group) light green all summer and matching the 'Gaujardii' herbarium specimen in The Hague, stands (2019) by 35 Inverleith Terrace, Edinburgh, near the entrance to Royal Botanic Garden.
 An early 20th century photograph shows it fastigiate when young.
 Its leaf-shape, samarae, and light suckering confirm its hybridity.